What is Invoice Factoring? – Convert Invoices to Capital

 The Invoice Seller

-The invoice seller is the company factoring its invoices.
+The invoice seller is the company that is factoring its invoices.
 Invoices are generated when a business sells goods and services on credit.
-The invoice acts as an IOU and becomes an account receivable asset.
+The invoice acts as an IOU and becomes an accounts receivable asset.
 The invoice seller then factors that asset for working capital.

 The Invoice Debtor